openhab/openhabian/docs/openhabian.md

 Anything else ARM based such as ODroids, OrangePis and the like may work or not.
 NAS servers such as QNAP and Synology boxes will not work.

-We strongly recommend a Raspberry Pi 2 or newer that has 1 GB of RAM or more.
-RPi 1 and 0/0W just have a single CPU core and only 512 MB of RAM.
-The RPi0W2 has 4 cores but only 512 MB as well.
-512 MB can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as zram or InfluxDB.
-We do not actively prohibit installation on any hardware, including unsupported systems, but we might skip or deny to install specific extensions such as those memory hungry applications named above.
+We do not actively prohibit installation on any hardware, including unsupported systems, but we might skip or deny to install/support specific features.

 Supporting hardware means testing every single patch and every release.
 There are simply too many combinations of SBCs, peripherals and OS flavors that maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
 It means that to run on hardware other than RPi 2/3/4/5 or bare metal x86 Debian may work but is not a supported setup.
 Please stay with a supported version.
 This will help you and those you will want to ask for help on the forum focus on a known set of issues and solutions.

 For ARM hardware that we don't support, you can try any of the [fake hardware parameters](openhabian.md#fake-hardware-mode) to 'simulate' RPi hardware and Raspberry Pi OS.